Monday, May 25, 2026

 • RGB Gaming Design

-A few years ago, I believed most of it.
+A few years ago, I paid attention to those labels.

 • BGMI ranked matches